asadullahrifat89/astro-odyssey-uno-platform/README.md

 # Astro-Odyssey-Uno-Platform
 A simple space shooter game built with uno platform and wasm.
-The game is completely developed with C# and XAML.
-This is to demostrate that 2D games can be developed using these tech stacks.

-The game is live at: https://asadullahrifat89.github.io/Astro-Odyssey-Uno-Platform/
+This game adapts to your screen size, generates random enemies, objects and power ups.
+Plays cool sound effects and a random music each time you play it.
+And it has some really annoying boss fights.
+It gets harder as you level up.
+But also with that, power ups and health pickups get more frequent and your firepower increases.
+Also the enemies get surprising and start to follow you, shoot at you, crash at you and will do anything to stop you.
+It's a game built on the soulsborn philosophy.
+The key objective is how fast and reactive you can be and how high you can score!
+The game only ends when you die.

+Have a go at it here: https://asadullahrifat89.github.io/Astro-Odyssey-Uno-Platform/

 ![master](https://github.com/asadullahrifat89/Astro-Odyssey-Uno-Platform/actions/workflows/main.yml/badge.svg)